StickySource/mockwire/README.md

-# mockwire
+# MockWire

-Testing components like they run in production using annotated contexts for components.
+Testing components like they run in production

+## Background

+Using IOC Containers we end up writing components.
+Components are classes that have their dependencies injected.

+The wrangling required to setup IOC contexts can be honerous and complicated.

+MockWire takes a very simple approach, the test class is a manifest of the DI context, as a developer this makes it very clear and obvious whats actually being tested.

+## Usage

+### Junit

-To run a test using Mockwire, use @RunWith(MockwireRunner.class).
+To run a test using Mockwire, use @RunWith(MockwireRunner.class)

+### Testng

 Two base uses for testing.